SiliconWit/automated-examination-processing-system/README.md

 - **Transparency:** Provides transparency in exam processing, reducing errors and enhancing accountability.

 This Automated Examination System is designed to empower lecturers with a streamlined solution for managing student scores and generating comprehensive reports.
 Enhance academic efficiency and provide lecturers with a powerful tool that simplifies score management and reporting tasks.
 Contribute to the repository and help improve examination processes.

+## The Project Organization

+project_folder/
+├── config.toml                 # Configuration file
+├── data/                       # Folder for input/output data
+├── modules/
+│   ├── __init__.py             # Can be an empty __init__ file to mark it as a package
+│   ├── file_processing.py      # File processing functions
+│   ├── data_consolidation.py   # Data consolidation functions
+│   ├── utilities.py            # Shared utilities and constants
+│   └── rule_engine.py          # Rules that generate recommendations
+└── main.py                     # Main script to run the project